 1. Celebrating Black History Months Honors the Historic Leaders of the Black Community

 I have the privilege of living in Jackson, Mississippi which is the site of many significant events in Black History.
-Just the other day I heard Myrlie Evers, the wife of slain Civil Rights leader Medgar Evers, speak at the Governor’s Prayer Luncheon.
+I’ve heard Myrlie Evers, the wife of slain Civil Rights leader Medgar Evers, speak at local and state events.
 It’s common to see James Meredith, the first African American student at Ole Miss, in local churches or at community events.

 Heroes like these and many more deserve honor for the sacrifice and suffering they endured for the sake of racial equality.
 Celebrating Black History Month allows us to pause and remember their stories so that we can commemorate their achievements.